 She said the Greens did not have a specific policy on population numbers.

-Next story in Political: Govt accused of politicising spy agencies
+Next story in Politics: Govt accused of politicising spy agencies

 Joining the discussion couldn’t be easier.
 Simply sign up using your existing Facebook or Twitter account or create a new login.
 And make sure to read the rules.
 Here is a list of other stories that have comments.